 National Award of Nuclear Science & History

-The National Award of Nuclear Science and History is presented annually by National Atomic Museum Foundation to a prominent person that has had an impact on nuclear issues.
+The National Award of Nuclear Science and History is presented annually by National Atomic Museum Foundation to a prominent person or organization that has had an impact on nuclear issues.
 The award celebrates the wide scope of achievement and commitment to furthering scientific endeavor made by individuals in areas of military leadership, medical technology, public policy and government, energy sciences, education and space exploration.